 Simply Walk is seeking more Volunteer Walk Leaders.

-You can donate online or by sending a cheque.
-Cheques should be made payable to Buckinghamshire County Council.
-On the back of the cheque please write: Simply Walk LPRW 256 Cost Code 932636.
+You can also donate by sending a cheque.
+Cheques should be made payable to Buckinghamshire Council.
+On the back of the cheque, write: Simply Walk LPRW 256 Cost Code 932636.

 All funds will go directly to Simply Walk to help us to maintain the programme.